krosti/learn-nodejs/pages/node/globals.md

 ### Buffers

-NodeJS provides Buffer class to store raw data similar to an array of integers but corresponds to a raw memory allocation outside the V8 heap.
+Node.js provides Buffer class to store raw data similar to an array of integers but corresponds to a raw memory allocation outside the V8 heap.
 Buffer class is used because pure JavaScript is not nice to binary data.
 So, when dealing with TCP streams or the file system, it's necessary to handle octet streams.

 Buffer class is a global class.
 It can be accessed in application without importing buffer module.